rsms/estrella/README.md

 ```

 TypeScript diagnostics are run for all unique tsconfig.json files
-(or project directory in the absense of a tsconfig.json file), so in this case we get just
+(or project directory in the absence of a tsconfig.json file), so in this case we get just
 one report, as is expected.

 In fact, since estrella is just a simple library, you can really do whatever you want